30percent/30percent.github.io/_interviewqs/string/permutation.md

 ---
 title: Interviews&#58; Testing Permutation
 layout: interviewpost
-category: blog
+category: string
-excerpt: What can you do if you want to test permutation?
+excerpt: What can you do if you want to test string permutation?
 index: 2
 gistlink: https://gist.github.com/30percent/582b6943dad32bc5f83b
 ---